DataDog/documentation/content/en/tracing/advanced/runtime_metrics.md

   text: "Explore your services, resources, and traces"
 ---

 Enable runtime metrics collection in the tracing client to gain additional insights into an application's performance.
-Runtime metrics can be viewed in the context of a service, correlated in the Trace View at the time of a given request, and utilized anywhere in the platform.
+Runtime metrics can be viewed in the context of a [service][1], correlated in the Trace View at the time of a given request, and utilized anywhere in the platform.

 {{< img src="tracing/advanced/runtime_metrics/jvm_runtime_trace.png" alt="JVM Runtime Trace" responsive="true">}}